OrebroUniversity/hiqp/README.md

 - A prediction horisont will be added to extend the controller to an MPC.
 This will enable motion optimization over multiple time steps and also allow for predetermination of future unsatisfied constraints.

 ## Known issues
-- Geometric projection for point on box is not working when the box is rotated.
-The projected point is not positioned on the box.
+- Compiling against casadi is not working.

 ## How to suppress gurobi printouts from casadi
 In ``casadi/casadi/interfaces/gurobi/gurobi_interface.cpp`` at line 116, add ``GRBsetintparam(m->env, "OutputFlag", 0);``